Jdwalli/apple-watch-workout-analysis/README.md

-# apple-watch-workouts
+# Apple Watch Workouts
-Application designed to allow users to analyze their workout data recorded by the Apple Watch
+Application designed for users to analyze and visualize workout data captured by their Apple Watch.